SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 Search retargeting is used for retargeting customers that have searched for your brand or visited your website, quickly offering an ad on the next website they visit to tempt them back to your website.
 This helps remind them to complete their purchase or revisit what your business has to offer with a targeted ad.

-We’ve said it once, and we will say it again – utilize your social media platforms!
+We’ve said it once, and we will repeat it – utilize your social media platforms!

 We mentioned social media, and this includes YouTube!
 Our experts at Catapult Revenue did a deep dive on how to use YouTube for eCommerce, but here are some of the SEO-relevant takeaways.